 Where do you go when you need to know if a product is worth buying?

-But, what if you knew how to rank in Amazon instead?
+So, what if you knew how to rank on Amazon instead of google?

 You’d have THREE TIMES more ready-to-buy customers than you’d EVER get in Google – and you’d do it in a fraction of the time!

 Here's What We're Covering:

 Introducing A9: Amazon’s Ranking Algorithm